kubernetes-sigs/external-dns/docs/faq.md

 ### How do I specify DNS name for my Kubernetes objects?

 There are three sources of information for ExternalDNS to decide on DNS name.
 ExternalDNS will pick one in order as listed below:

 1. For ingress objects ExternalDNS will create a DNS record based on the host specified for the ingress object.
 For services ExternalDNS will look for the annotation `external-dns.alpha.kubernetes.io/hostname` on the service and use the corresponding value.

 2. If compatibility mode is enabled (e.g. `--compatibility={mate,molecule}` flag), External DNS will parse annotations used by Zalando/Mate, wearemolecule/route53-kubernetes.
 Compatibility mode with Kops DNS Controller is planned to be added in the future.

 3. If `--fqdn-template` flag is specified, e.g. `--fqdn-template={{.Name}}.my-org.com`, ExternalDNS will use service/ingress specifications for the provided template to generate DNS name.

+### Can I specify multiple global FQDN templates?

+Yes, yes you can.
+Pass in a comma separated list to `--fqdn-template`.
+Beaware this will double (triple, etc) the amount of DNS entries based on how many services, ingresses and so on you have and will get you faster towards the API request limit of your DNS provider.

 ### Which Service and Ingress controllers are supported?